rya-sge/access-denied/_posts/2026-08-28-merkle-patricia-forestry-cardano.md

 **Q: If a compressed sparse Merkle tree has proofs of roughly the same size, why choose MPF?**

-The gain shows up in the shape of the proof rather than its size:
+The gain is in the proof's structure rather than its byte count:

 - **Fewer steps to decode.** Five proof steps at a million entries instead of about twenty, and decoding a list of constructors in UPLC has a real per-item cost.
 - **Shallower traversal off-chain.** Five node reads per lookup instead of twenty, which matters when nodes live on disk.